 If you still need help. contact our service department at 609.624-1221 or online HERE

-Jack Worthington, currently Marketing & Information Technology Director for Driftwood RV Center, along with his wife and children (now long-since grown) have been avid RV'ers for two decades, having camped in all 48 contiguous states, with Alaska on their minds...
+Jack Worthington, a retired Journalist and currently Marketing & Information Technology Director for Driftwood RV Center, along with his wife and children (now long-since grown) have been avid RV'ers for two decades, having camped in all 48 contiguous states, with Alaska on their minds...
 Some day, if they can find the right pontoons to float their current Rig, a Class B motor home across the sea, they hope to complete their dream of camping in all 50 states!